-At around 2330 hrs on Tuesday night, the Facebook-owned WhatsApp went down.
+At around 10 am EAT hrs on Tuesday morning, Facebook-owned WhatsApp went down.
 Users around the world were unable to send or receive messages on the messaging app.
 The funny thing about this mishap is how many people use Twitter to confirm if WhatsApp is actually down.

 WhatsApp Down, Twitter Saves

-At the time, affected users saw a message stating WhatsApp is “connecting” to the service when trying to send a message.
+It started off with users reporting seeing only one tick when they send messages.
+Then it went worse when users could not be able to send messages to groups.
+Now, affected users are seeing a message stating WhatsApp is “connecting” to the service when trying to send a message.
 For some of us, it was the dreaded pinwheel that suggests your message has not been delivered.

 Regularly when this happens, you switch from WiFi to data.
 You turn off and reset your phone and do hundreds of things trying to take the blame away from WhatsApp.